 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 The markets in Santiago, Chile are part of the vibrant culture of the city.
-For centuries, Santiago locals have shopped and dined in the warehouse-sized mercados.
-Shopping at Santiago, Chile markets allows a glimpse at the city’s traditions and regional fare.
-Visitors to Santiago seeking local experiences – and some of the best food in Santiago, Chile – will want to make sure our four recommended mercados en Santiago are on their sightseeing list!
+For centuries, Santiago locals have shopped and dined in these warehouse-sized mercados.
+Shopping at Santiago, Chile markets allows a glimpse of the city’s traditions and regional fare.
+Visitors seeking local experiences – and some of the Top Food in Santiago, Chile – will want to make sure our suggestions are on their sightseeing list!

-Shopping, dining and entertainment?
-You can find it all at the best markets in Santiago, Chile!
+Whether you are looking for shopping, dining or local entertainment, you can find it all at the fascinating markets in Santiago, Chile!

 Fish Market Santiago, Chile